Free Settler or Felon

 The Ocean II was built at Whitby in 1808.
 [4]

-This was the first voyage of the Ocean bringing convicts to New South Wales.
-Prisoners from counties in England, Scotland and Wales were transported on the Ocean. - London, Derby, Middlesex, Essex, Somerset, Bristol, Warwick, York, Stafford, Surrey, Northampton, Hertford, Lancaster, Leicester, Gloucester, Chester, Berks, Oxford, Hereford, Kent, Southampton, Norfolk, Cornwall, Suffolk, Dorset, Rutland, Inverness, Aberdeen, Perth, Edinburgh, Pembroke, Radnor, Monmouth.
+This was the first voyage of this ship bringing convicts to New South Wales.
+The prisoners came from counties in England, Scotland and Wales - London, Derby, Middlesex, Essex, Somerset, Bristol, Warwick, York, Stafford, Surrey, Northampton, Hertford, Lancaster, Leicester, Gloucester, Chester, Berks, Oxford, Hereford, Kent, Southampton, Norfolk, Cornwall, Suffolk, Dorset, Rutland, Inverness, Aberdeen, Perth, Edinburgh, Pembroke, Radnor, Monmouth.
 There were also those who had been court-martialled at Halifax CM and Trincomalee CM.

 The convicts mentioned in The Times on 9 August 1817 may have been those destined for transportation on the Ocean - On Wednesday night, between 7 and 8 o'clock, 22 convicts were put into an open wagon in the Old Bailey yard, which soon afterwards drove off on their way to Portsmouth for embarkation to Botany Bay.